kean/Get/README.md

 }
 ```

 In addition to sending quick requests, it also supports downloading data to a file, uploading from a file, authentication, auto-retries, logging, and more.
+It's a kind of code that you would typically write on top of `URLSession` if you were using it directly.

 ## Documentation